garipovroma/autojudge/README.md

 ## 🚀 Running the code

-Our work proposes an algorithm to mine important token mismatches dataset.
-We calculate hidden states for them, train a lightweight classifier on them and then do evaluations.
+Our approach introduces an algorithm for automatically identifying important token mismatches in model generations.
+We extract hidden states for these mismatches, train a lightweight classifier to detect them, and use it to evaluate model outputs—without relying on manual annotations.

-To obtain results using our approach you need to:
+To reproduce our results, follow these steps:

-1. Run dataset mining script
+1. Run the dataset mining script
-2. Run hidden states collection script
+2. Calculate hidden states
-3. Train a classifier
+3. Train the classifier
 4. Run evaluations

 **📦 Mined datasets will be published on HuggingFace shortly, so you can skip first two steps once released!**